 Belfast is a city which has enjoyed a renaissance in recent years.
 No longer a place of struggle, it combines a historic city centre with a lively cultural scene that makes it a great short break visit.
 A weekend in Belfast is a short yet fun way to check out Northern Ireland.

 Check out lively St. George’s Market (Fri/Sat/Sun only), with its many arts and crafts stalls and wide selection of food and drink.
 Pay a visit to Belfast City Hall, where the stained glass windows tell the story of the Troubles of the 20th Century in a powerful way.
 Entry to both is free.

 Wander the streets just outside the city centre to see the many murals recording the struggles, or take a Black Cab tour, in which a local person, either Catholic or Protestant at random, will tell their tale from their own perspective in an intelligent and informative way.

 Cross the river to a great view of Samson and Goliath, the two huge yellow cranes of the Harland and Wolff shipbuilding company which are a symbol of the city.
 And, don’t miss the splendid Titanic Museum, where you can lose yourself for several hours in the history of the ill-fated ship.
 But, remember, it was fine when it left Belfast …

-– by Jill Bowdery at Reading the Book and on social media at
+– by Jill Bowdery at Reading the Book

 Belfast Titanic Experience